Chapter 9

 Asher groaned.
 “I don’t want her to come around, Liam.
 You know what, forget about it.”
 He left the room,

 Liam was impossibly hard to convince of anything that was against his theory, unless you had cold hard proof to slap him in the face with.
 Then, he tamed his wounded ego and got back to work.
-From most of their cases, Asher had realized that this was only because of how impressed he felt.

 “Did you call the builder?”
 Liam asked.
-It had been his idea to call the builder of the house, to ask him about the rooms he’d built and if any of them included a secret safe, so Rebecca could store whatever she was hiding.
+It had been Asher’s idea to call the builder of the house, to ask him about the rooms he’d built and if any of them included a secret safe, so Rebecca could store whatever she was hiding.
 With Raquel’s help, Asher had gained access to the builder’s number.
 He’d called 30 minutes ago, and the consultant had told him that he’d be called back in a half hour since the builder, Trevor Brown was in a meeting.

 “Hello.”
 Asher said, as soon as he’d swiped up the green button on his ringing phone.

 A gruff voice replied from the other end.
 “Yes, hello.
 This is Trevor Brown.
-Is it Asher Jackson speaking.”
+Is it Asher Jackson speaking?”

 “Yes, this is Asher Jackson.
 I had called for an interview about Rebecca’s case.”